MichaelC3/BlandfordDelta/Delta/README.md

 ### Compiling

 Kharma is able to be compiled for both CPUs and GPUs, for our use we will be compiling using GPUs.
 To begin, we need to first clone the kharma-next branch of the repository and then accomplish any of the prerequisites as described in the Kharma github page.
-Before actually compiling Kharma, we need to load some modules within Delta.
-We can use the `module.sh` script contained here.
 From here we can run the command `./make.sh clean cuda hdf5`

 ### Running Kharma